prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>Volumes allows configuration of additional volumes on the output StatefulSet definition.
-Volumes specified will
+<p>Volumes allows the configuration of additional volumes on the output
-be appended to other volumes that are generated as a result of StorageSpec objects.</p>
+StatefulSet definition.
+Volumes specified will be appended to other volumes that are generated as a result of StorageSpec objects.</p>
 </td>
 </tr>
 <tr>